-The plan on our first day in Mendoza was to get the bus to Maipu & hire bikes to do an impromptu wine tour.
-My friend was very sceptical about the idea of me on a bike with wine but I managed to convince her it was a good idea (she’s known me a long time!).
-We were all ready to go when we just made a quick enquiry at the hotel reception, only to be told that as it was Sunday, there was nowhere open for hiring bikes & on a closer investigation of the guidebook, all the wineries were pretty much closed too!
+The plan on our first day was to get the bus to Maipu & hire bikes to do an impromptu tour around the Mendoza wine region.
+My friend was very sceptical about the idea of me on a bike with wine.
+However, I managed to convince her it was a good idea (she’s known me a long time!).
+We were all ready to go when we just made a quick enquiry at the hotel reception, only to be told that as it was Sunday.
+There was nowhere open for hiring bikes & on a closer investigation of the guidebook, all the wineries were pretty much closed too!

-We came up with a plan to go to a bodega (winery) for lunch & after a quick bit of research found Ruca Malen – open, offering lunch on a Sunday (6 courses with wine pairings), including a vegetarian option (my friend doesn’t eat red meat).
+We came up with a plan to go to a bodega (winery) for lunch & after a quick bit of research found Ruca Malen.
+It was open, offering lunch on a Sunday (6 courses with wine pairings), including a vegetarian option.
 Perfect… & it was!

 The hotel reception booked it for us & although we were planning a bus again, time got the better of us.
-It took 40 minutes & AR$400 to get to Ruca Malen in the Lujan de Cuyo.
-The location was perfect – but it’s hard not to be when you have vineyards backed by the Andes (& when the cloud cleared for our lunch, we could see the snow caps).
+It took 40 minutes to get to Ruca Malen in the Lujan de Cuyo.
+The location was perfect.
+However, it’s hard not to be when you have vineyards backed by the Andes mountains (& when the cloud cleared for our lunch, we could see the snow caps).

 The Tasting Menu is called “Footsteps of our Ancestors”.
-To quote “This menu is a tribute to the cooking techniques and products used by the native peoples who were guardians of the lands at the foot of the Andes along the Argentine territory before the arrival of the white man.
-Its cultural wealth leaves us with a legacy of knowledge, utensils and cooking methods that allow us to reconnect with the land.”
+To quote “This menu is a tribute to the cooking techniques and products used by the native peoples.
+They were guardians of the lands at the foot of the Andes before the arrival of the white man.
+Its cultural wealth leaves us with a legacy of knowledge, utensils and cooking methods.
+They allow us to reconnect with the land.”

-We started with a brief tour of the kitchen garden (including pits in the ground where they cooked some of the elements using traditional techniques), the vines & the cellar before settling down on the terrace for our meal.
+We started with a brief tour of the kitchen garden, the vines & the cellar.
+The kitchen garden included pits in the ground where they cooked some of the elements using traditional techniques.
+We then settled down on the terrace for our meal.